AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

 %>
 </div>

-With the acrid air clearing and the oven gently ticking as it cooled, my mind started re-assessing the decision to place a £1,000 MacBook in the oven.
+With the acrid air clearing and the oven gently ticking as it cooled, I began re-assessing the decision to place a £1,000 MacBook in the oven.
 Hoping to salvage some functionality, I heated a soldering iron and spent 30 minutes with a tweezer, unsuccessfully trying to solder the miniature components back onto the logic board.
-On the third 'ouch', I called time; there was no hope left.
+After the third 'ouch', I called time; there was no hope left.

 <div class='gallery'>
 <%=